FarzamMohammadi/ado-express/README.md

 **Based on your format, you may need to set *RELEASE_NAME_FORMAT* in quotation marks**

+# Configuration Examples
-# While I continue to work on making the use of this tool easier, it could be confusing at first to know how to set the environment variables.
+While I continue to work on making the use of this tool easier, it could be confusing at first to know how to set the environment variables.
 Here are examples of each run setting environment variables to help with the use of this tool:

 ## Search by query:
 .env: